hoangthangta/WikiDes/README.md

 ```

 # Publication
-Our paper "WikiDes: A Wikipedia-Based Dataset for Generating Short Descriptions from Paragraphs" is currently reviewing by Cognitive Computation journal.
+Our paper "WikiDes: A Wikipedia-Based Dataset for Generating Short Descriptions from Paragraphs" is currently under the review process in Cognitive Computation journal.

 # Laboratories
 * CIC IPN, http://nlp.cic.ipn.mx/